osmandapp/web/main/docs/user/widgets/index.md

 # Map Widgets

-Widgets are User Interface elements that are displayed over the map screen & not attached to the map location.
-They provide additional information about the current route, speed, altitude, recorded track, etc. & also allow to quickly interact with the application.
+Widgets are user interface elements that are displayed on the map screen and are not tied to the map location.
+They provide additional information about your current route, speed, altitude, recorded track and other data and allow you to quickly interact with the application.

 ### [Configure Screen](./configure-screen.md)